XavierWww/Chinese-Medical-Entity-Recognition/README.md

 You can see I re-process preprocessed data to three '.txt' files for training, validating and testing;

 The three '.txt' files are saved into './CCKS_2019_Task1/processed_data/' by default.

-Then you can follow my codes to train and test.
+And then you can follow my codes to train and test.

-### Hope you guys can play my codes successfully and enjoy them.
+### Hope you guys can play my codes successfully and enjoy them !

 If you have any problems, please feel free to contact me via email: [xavier.wu@connect.ust.hk].